 Ideally, a patient will complete and give individuals who are their emergency contact a copy of the signed HIPAA authorization IN advance.
 To be effective, these documents must include not only the page with the patient signatures but the disclosures that go with them.

-Since the need for these documents can rise unexpectedly, in addition to giving a paper copy of these documents to the persons who will be expected to use them, many patients will benefit if the people that hold their authorization also will keep a PDF or photographic copy of these documents on their smart phones and in their computers so they could be readily available should they need to access them on an emergency basis.
+Since the need for these documents can rise unexpectedly, in addition to giving a paper copy of these documents to the persons who will be expected to use them, many patients will benefit if the people that hold their authorization also will keep a PDF or photographic copy of these documents on their smartphones and in their computers so they could be readily available should they need to access them on an emergency basis.

 Most healthy adults overlook the importance of empowering a trusted family member, friend or other individual the adult trusts to act on the individual’s behalf if he or she becomes incapacitated.
 Since incapacity can happen unexpectedly, every adult ideally should have a durable medical power of attorney appointing someone the patient trusts to make medical decisions for the patient if the patient temporarily or permanently becomes unable to make medical decisions or to communicate their decisions to the healthcare provider.

 The HIPAA authorization discussed in the preceding section empowers the person named to obtain a patient’s medical information but does not give that person any power to make medical decisions for the patient.
-Where a patient wants a trusted person to act on their behalf when the patient cannot act for themselves, they generally need to sign a durable medical power of attorney naming the person they trust to act for them.
+When a patient wants a trusted person to act on their behalf when the patient cannot act for themselves, they generally need to sign a durable medical power of attorney naming the person they trust to act for them.

 A durable power of attorney for medical decisions is a legal document that delegates authority to a person named in the document to make medical decisions in the event physical or mental incapacity makes the patient unable to make or communicate their own health care decisions.